Which of the following is NOT an internal control activity for ca... | Study Prep in Pearson+

 1

-Understand the concept of internal control activities for cash: Internal controls are processes and procedures designed to safeguard assets, ensure accurate financial reporting, and promote operational efficiency.
-For cash, these controls typically include limiting access, segregation of duties, and regular reconciliations.
+Understand the concept of internal control activities for cash.
+Internal controls are procedures and policies implemented by a company to safeguard assets, ensure accurate financial reporting, and promote operational efficiency.

-Analyze the first option: 'Limiting access to cash to authorized personnel only.'
-This is a standard internal control activity as it helps prevent unauthorized access and potential theft or misuse of cash.
+Review each option provided in the problem and evaluate whether it aligns with the principles of internal control for cash.
+Internal controls typically include timely recording of transactions, segregation of duties, regular reconciliations, and authorization procedures.

-Analyze the second option: 'Requiring bank reconciliations to be performed regularly.'
-Regular bank reconciliations are a key internal control activity to ensure that the cash balance in the accounting records matches the bank statement, identifying discrepancies promptly.
+Option 1: Depositing all cash receipts daily.
+This is a strong internal control activity because it ensures cash is promptly secured and reduces the risk of theft or mismanagement.

 Watch next